 Property, plant and equipment are stated at cost.
 The Hospital provides for depreciation of land improvements, buildings and improvements, and equipment on a straight-line basis over the asset's estimated useful life.
-Capitalized leases are recorded at their present value at the inception of the lease.
-Equipment under capital leases is amortized on the straight-line method over the shorter period of the lease term or the estimated useful life of the equipment.
-Such amortization is included in depreciation expense in the consolidated financial statements.
 When assets are retired or otherwise disposed of, the cost and the related depreciation are reversed from the accounts, and any gain or loss is reflected in current operations.
 Repairs and maintenance expenditures are expensed as incurred.

 Long-lived assets, such as property and equipment, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 Recoverability of assets to be held and used is measured by a comparison of the carrying amount of an asset to estimated undiscounted future net cash flows expected to be generated by the asset.
 If the carrying amount of the asset exceeds its estimated future cash flows, an impairment charge is recognized by the amount by which the carrying amount of the asset exceeds the fair value of the asset.
-For the years ended December 31, 2018 and 2017, there were no events that would indicate an impairment of long-lived assets.
+For the years ended December 31, 2019 and 2018, there were no events that would indicate an impairment of long-lived assets.